DarkKing335/CNPM_Team2/README.md

 - `GET /health` - Check server and database status
   - Returns: `{ status: "ok", database: "connected", timestamp }`

-## 🤝 Contributing

-This is a demo project for learning RBAC concepts.
-Feel free to:

-- Fork and extend with new features
-- Add more modules beyond "Order"
-- Implement additional roles
-- Enhance the UI with more animations

-## 📄 License

-ISC License

-## 🙋 Support

-For issues or questions:

-1. Check [TESTING.md](./TESTING.md) for common scenarios
-2. Review error logs in console
-3. Verify database connection and schema
-4. Ensure all dependencies are installed

 ---

 **Built with ❤️ for learning RBAC concepts**